Sir John Fenwick, 3rd Baronet

 Sir John Fenwick, 3rd Baronet (c.
 1645 – 28 January 1697) was an English Army officer and politician.
-He succeeded to the Fenwick baronetcy after the death of his father, Sir William Fenwick.
-A supporter of the Jacobite cause, Fenwick was involved in a conspiracy to assassinate William III of England, and was executed by beheading in 1697 as a result.
+He succeeded to the Fenwick baronetcy after the death of his father, Sir William Fenwick, in 1677 and became a court-supporting Tory member of parliament.
+After the Glorious Revolution in 1688, he became a supporter of the Jacobite cause.
+Fenwick was involved in the Fenwick plot and implicated in an associated conspiracy to assassinate William III of England, and he was executed by beheading in 1697 as a result.
+He was the last person to be executed under an act of attainder in England.